 Construction of an indoor equestrian arena will see the site become a true equestrian hub.
 Show jumping, dressage, camp draft, rodeo, and cross country will all be able to be catered for, along with other agricultural shows which may require space, either undercover or in the open.

-Following the adoption of the master plan in 2018, Council applied for funding at both State and Federal level and received $430,000 as part of the Drought Funding Program.
+Following the adoption of the master plan in 2018, Council applied for funding at both State and Federal levels and received $430,000 as part of the Australian Government’s Drought Funding Program.
 These funds have been allocated to:

 • install day stalls and associated infrastructure